AI researchers create testing tool to find bugs in NLP from Amazon, Google, and Microsoft

 “The [sentiment analysis] failure rate is near 100% for all commercial models when the negation comes at the end of the sentence (e.g. ‘I thought the plane would be awful, but it wasn’t’), or with neutral content between the negation and the sentiment-laden word,” the paper reads.

-Shortcomings were also found when paraphrasing responses to Quora questions, despite surpassing human accuracy in a Quora Question Pair benchmark challenge.
+CheckList also found shortcomings when paraphrasing responses to Quora questions, despite surpassing human accuracy in a Quora Question Pair benchmark challenge.
 Creators of CheckList from Microsoft, University of Washington, and University of California at Irvine say results indicate that using the approach can improve any existing NLP models.

 “While traditional benchmarks indicate that models on these tasks are as accurate as humans, CheckList reveals a variety of severe bugs, where commercial and research models do not effectively handle basic linguistic phenomena such as negation, named entities, coreferences, semantic role labeling, etc, as they pertain to each task,” the paper reads.
 “NLP practitioners with CheckList created twice as many tests, and found almost three times as many bugs as users without it.”